jeppebayer/EcoGenetics/NOTEBOOK.md

 Need to do some general housekeeping and reorganization of files.
 Also have some pictures data need to made to schematics and need new illustrations for some proccesses.

+### **15/12-2022**

+After correspondence with Simon Boitard, the creater of Pool-HMM, the issues relating to Pool-Hmm seem to possibly be related to the cluster itself.
+The program cannot currently be reliably used to create SFS for the samples but we still intend on using it for detecting possible selective sweeps.
+As an alternative to create SFS we, Jesper, Mads and I, have decided that I will use a small sub-program from Popoolation2 that creates files of the format sync.
+This is basically just a program to directly count variants occuring in a mpileup.
+I will then create a collection of scripts that use this format to create SFS files that can be used with Pool-HMM.
+The created SFS will be folded and adhere to the following criteria:

+- Not contain any reads with more than 2 alternatve bases
+- Not contain any reads with ambiguous bases or deletions.
+- Only contain reads with at least 2 observations for the MA
+- All reads have a coverage of >= 200x
+- Percentages will be rounded to nearest integer.
+Less than 0.5 percent is not counted

 ---

 ## **JOBS**